catalyst-cloud/catalystcloud-docs/source/object-storage.rst

 Overview
 ********

-Object storage is a storage architecture that manages data as objects as opposed to other approaches that may use a file hierarchy or blocks stored in sectors and tracks.
+Object storage is a web service to store and retrieve data from anywhere using native web protocols.
 Each object typically includes the data itself, a variable amount of metadata, and a globally unique identifier.
+All object storage operations are done via a modern and easy to use REST API.

-It is a relatively inexpensive, scalable, highly available and simple to use storage solution.
+Object storage is the primary storage for modern (cloud-native) web and mobile applications, as well as a place to archive data or a target for backup and recovery.
+It is cost-effective, highly durable, highly available, scalable and simple to use storage solution.
-This makes it the ideal place to persist the state of systems designed to run on the cloud or the media assets for your web applications.

-Our object storage is provided by the native OpenStack object storage, known as Swift.

-Our object storage service is backed by a fully distributed storage system, with no single points of failure and scalable to the exabyte level.
+Our object storage service is a fully distributed storage system, with no single points of failure and scalable to the exabyte level.
 The system is self-healing and self-managing.
-Data stored in object storage is seamlessly replicated so there are always three copies.
-This makes object storage a cost-effective, reliable, fault tolerant and resilient storage solution.
+Data stored in object storage is asynchronously replicated to preserve three replicas of the data on different cloud regions.

-Data stored on object storage is automatically replicated on to the other Catalyst Cloud regions, currently, Porirua and Wellington.
-Auckland will be available soon and replication between Auckland, Porirua and Wellington will happen automatically.
-Having object storage replicated across three geogaphically disparate regions will provide even greater durability for your data.

 The system runs frequent CRC checks to protect data from soft corruption.
 The corruption of a single bit can be detected and automatically restored to a healthy state.
 The loss of a region, server or a disk leads to the data being quickly recovered from another disk, server or region.

 *********************************
 Object storage from the dashboard
 *********************************

 Data must be stored in a container ( also referred to as a bucket ) so we need to create at least one container prior to uploading data.
 To create a new container navigate to the "Containers" section and click "Create Container".